-The Audit Committee has received from and discussed with the PLDT Group's Enterprise Risk Management Officer periodic status reports on PLDT Group's enterprise risk management activities for 2014.
-The Audit Committee shall include such discussion in its 2014 Audit Committee Report.
-A copy of the Audit Committee Report shall also be included in PLDT's 2014 Annual Report.
+The Audit Committee has discussed with the PLDT Group's Enterprise Risk Management Officer the PLDT Group's Top Risks for 2015, and updates on the status of agreed action plans in connection with the results of Internal Audit's Group-wide Review of ERM Process.
+The Audit Committee shall include such discussion in its 2015 Audit Committee Report.
+A copy of the Audit Committee Report shall also be included in PLDT's 2015 Annual Report.